-In an unregulated environment, NRAs can also look at national price trends, especially, if there was a change in the market structure in the past (e.g. market entry, merger or market exit).
+Competition Authorities and NRAs in an unregulated environment can also look at national price trends, especially, if there was a change in the market structure in the past (e.g. market entry, merger or market exit).
 Also, an international or inter-regional comparison of the price levels can help an NRA in drawing conclusions about competition.
 In this case, the national/regional specifics for each country have to be taken into account.
 Likewise, profit levels (in absolute terms or relative to other, similar markets) are a further indicator for the competitive conditions.
 Finally, pent up demand in wholesale markets can be used as another indicator.
 Additionally, and depending on the focal point identified, quality characteristics or lagged investments may also play a role.
+To deal with the fact that NRAs in a regulated environment cannot depend on actual market outcomes, they can make predictions on how the market may look in the absence of regulation, as is also done in case of single SMP.

-For NRAs in an unregulated environment it is still considered important to evaluate the Airtours' criteria, and to establish a focal point, monitoring and punishment mechanisms, and the absence of external destabilising forces.
-This is important because high prices and profits may be a sign of tight oligopoly and not joint dominance and these two concerns may require a different regulatory treatment.
+Nevertheless, for Competition Authorities and NRAs in an unregulated environment it is still considered important to evaluate the Airtours' criteria, and to establish a focal point, monitoring and punishment mechanisms, and the absence of external destabilising forces.
+This is important because high prices and profits may be a sign of tight oligopoly and not joint dominance, and these two concerns may require a different regulatory treatment.
 It is also important as high prices and high profits may simply be the reward for innovation, and not evidence of a lack of effective competition.
 It is also worth noting that, in cases where there is no prevailing regulation, there may be additional direct evidence of the Airtours criteria.
 In particular, it may be possible to consider internal documents from firms, which provide evidence of a particular co-ordination mechanism, or perhaps even provide evidence against such a theory of harm.